roimahns/SignLook/README.md

-# Sign Language Recognition Web App
+# SignLook - Real-Time Sign Language Recognition

-A web-based application for real-time sign language recognition using your computer's camera.
+A web-based application that converts hand gestures into text in real-time using your computer's camera.
+Built with Python, OpenCV, and MediaPipe for accurate hand gesture recognition.

+## Inspiration

+When my best friend recently lost his hearing, I found myself struggling to communicate effectively.
+This personal challenge inspired me to create SignLook - a tool that bridges the communication gap while I learned sign language myself.
+The project was built entirely solo during a hackathon, even overcoming challenges like a blackout that had me chasing Wi-Fi signals between libraries and cafés!

 ## Features

-- Real-time hand gesture recognition
+- Real-time hand gesture recognition with 91% accuracy
 - Manual letter confirmation with Enter key
-- Prediction stabilization for more reliable detection
+- Prediction stabilization for reliable detection
 - Save and view your typed phrases
 - Modern, user-friendly interface
+- Works with standard webcam
+- No installation required - runs in your browser

+## Technologies Used

+- **Backend:**
+  - Python 3.8+
+  - Flask (Web framework)
+  - OpenCV (Computer Vision)
+  - MediaPipe (Hand Tracking)
+  - Scikit-learn (Machine Learning)
+  - NumPy (Data Processing)

+- **Frontend:**
+  - HTML5
+  - JavaScript
+  - CSS3

 ## Setup